 You certainly can.
 The main requirement for being able to take driving lessons is a provisional licence.
 You’ll need this whether you’re having paid lessons, or learning with a friend or family member.

 Find out how to get a provisional driving licence here, including the conditions you’ll need to meet.

 When can I do my theory test?

-You can take the theory test at 16 if you receive the higher rate of the mobility component of Disability Living Allowance).
+You can take the theory test at 16 if you receive the higher rate of the mobility component of Disability Living Allowance.

-How do I book my driving theory test?
+How do I book a theory test?

 If you don’t have an email address, you’ll need to book over the phone.
-Call 0300 200 1122 Monday to Friday, 8am to 4pm; or – if you live in Northern Ireland – call 0345 600 6700 Monday to Friday, 8am to 12pm.
+Call 0300 200 1122 Monday to Friday, 8am to 4pm; or – if you live in Northern Ireland – call 0345 600 6700 Monday to Friday, 8am to 4pm.

 It’s possible to reschedule a theory test, as long as you give 3 working days’ notice, and you won’t be charged.
 Be mindful of Sundays and bank holidays though.

-How much does a theory test cost?
+How much is a theory test?

 There are separate rates if you’re learning to drive in a different vehicle.
 And it'll cost more if you’re taking an extended test for disqualified drivers.
 You can see the driving test costs for all vehicles here, or the fees in Northern Ireland here.